metacpan/metacpan-cpan-extracted/distros/R/Resource-Silo/README.md

 # Resource::Silo

-A lazy declarative resource managemement library for Perl.
+A lazy declarative resource container for Perl.

 # DESCRIPTION